noalorette/petprep/docs/outputs.rst

       desc-aparcaseg_dseg.tsv

-Copies of the ``fsaverage`` subjects distributed with the running version of FreeSurfer are copied into this subjects directory, if any functional data are sampled to those subject spaces.
+Copies of the ``fsaverage`` subjects distributed with the running version of FreeSurfer are copied into this subjects directory, if any PET data are sampled to those subject spaces.

 Note that the use of ``sourcedata/`` recognizes FreeSurfer derivatives as an input to